Ask the Experts: Meningococcal B

 Bexsero (MenB-4C) has been studied among infants and is approved for infants by the European Medicines Agency (the European version of the U.S. Food and Drug Administration).
 It is routinely recommended for infants in the United Kingdom (see www.nhs.uk/conditions/vaccinations/pages/meningitis-b-vaccine.aspx for details).
 A clinician may choose to use a vaccine off-label if, in their opinion, the benefit of the vaccine exceeds the risk from the vaccine.

 ACIP recommends that microbiologists who work with meningococcal isolates in a laboratory receive both MenB and MenACWY vaccines.
 MenB can be given at the same time as any other vaccine.
-You can administer either two doses of Bexsero (MenB-4C) 4 weeks apart, or three doses of Trumenba (MenB-FHbp) on a 0-, 1–2-, and 6-month schedule.
+For accelerated protection, you can administer a 3-dose series of Bexsero (MenB-4C) or Trumenba (MenB-FHbp) on a 0-, 1–2-, and 6-month schedule.
+If dose 2 is delayed and administered 6 months or longer after dose 1, the primary series is complete.

 Because protective antibody levels begin to wane within 1–2 years after completing the primary series, ACIP recommends a booster dose of MenB one year after completing the primary series, followed by a booster dose every 2–3 years thereafter, as long as risk remains.
 MenB vaccine brands work differently and are not interchangeable.
 All doses, including booster doses, should be of the same type (either MenB-FHbp or MenB-4C).
 If the primary series type is not known or is not available, restart the primary series with the available brand.